Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Introduction

+Semantic interpretation of a speech is crucial in ASR systems.
+Let us take the following example. \emph{``I am going to a bank to deposit a check"}.
+Without context, the word bank could refer to either a financial institution or either the edge of a river illustrating the critical need for ASR systems to contextualize language effectively.
+This ambiguity underscores the complexity of human language and highlights the limitations of current ASR systems in understanding context and disambiguating meaning.
+By addressing this gap, we can significantly improve the functionality and applicability of ASR technology across a broad spectrum of use-cases.
 To bridge this contextual gap in ASR systems, semantic lattice processing is a key component in contributing to better recognition of situational context conditions.
 This technique utilizes a lattice structure to represent the relationships between words and phrases in a sentence.
 It is created by analyzing the audio input and identifying possible word and phrase combinations and their associated probabilities.
 This information is then used to create a graph-like structure, where each node represents a word or phrase, and the edges represent the relationships between them \cite{deep3}.

 In this study, our primary emphasis centers on lattice re-scoring, a technique designed to efficiently re-evaluate the likelihood of potential speech hypotheses.
 While numerous lattice re-scoring techniques have been documented in the literature \cite{semlat,kumar2017lattice}, our research introduces a novel approach tailored to bolster contextual information within ASR systems.